daveh19/pydataberlin2017/README.md

 Once that is finished, you can also try to start the Jupyter notebook server, by calling `notebook()` in the REPL, which should open a browser menu.

+## Join us at the Julia Users Group - Berlin

+After the workshop you may wish to join us at our bi-monthly meet-up in Berlin.
+Check our [website](http://julia-users-berlin.github.io) or [meet-up.com](https://www.meetup.com/Julia-Users-Group/) for details.